jiayuehua/blog/_posts/2019-03-18-what-is-type-erasure.md

 I love type erasure in C++.
 But I find every so often I'll be in a conversation with someone, and they'll use the phrase, and they won't mean quite the same thing as I mean, and it'll take a while before we realize that we're talking about completely different ideas.
-So I think it'll be useful to write down what I mean by it.
+So I think it'll be useful to write down what I mean by the phrase "type erasure" in C++.

-## C++ is not Java
+## C++ type erasure is not Java type erasure

 First of all, in some languages, such as Java, "type erasure" [means something completely different](https://docs.oracle.com/javase/tutorial/java/generics/erasure.html).